kildar2112/4331_UCFMAP/artifacts/architecture.md

 Input/Output
 ===
-The system will be receiving input from UCF Parking Services and will be reading and writing to Amazon's S3.
+The system will be receiving input from UCF Parking Services and will be reading and writing to Amazon's DynamoDB.
 At this time we have no intention of storing any data input by a user.

 Fault Tolerance
 ===